kmacdonald06/ai-openscale-icp/install-icp.md

     - **Standalone**: The standalone {{site.data.keyword.icpfull_notm}} for Data package, part number *CNY56EN*.
 This is a `.bin` file that includes both the {{site.data.keyword.icpfull_notm}} 3.1.0 platform, and {{site.data.keyword.icpfull_notm}} for Data 1.2 Enterprise Edition.
 The part number is for the {{site.data.keyword.icpfull_notm}} for Data Starter package.

-1.  {{site.data.keyword.icpfull_notm}} for Data 1.2.0.1 Watson Machine Learning Extension package
+1.  {{site.data.keyword.icpfull_notm}} for Data Watson Machine Learning Extension package

-    - Download part number *CC092EN*.
+    - For version 1.2.0.1, download part number *CC092EN*.
+This is a `.bin` file.
+    - For version 1.2.1, download part number * CC0ENEN*.
 This is a `.bin` file.

 1. IBM Event Streams V2018.3.1 for Linux on x86 64-bit Multilingual